remindmodel/remind/tutorials/02_RunningREMIND.md

   - [Optimization](#optimization)
   - [Output Processing](#output-processing)

 # Your first run

+> **Note** This tutorial assumes that you have access to the PIK HPC, have followed the instructions [in the REMIND group-internal Wiki](https://gitlab.pik-potsdam.de/rse/rsewiki/-/wikis/Cluster-Access) on how to access the PIK HPC and configure your cluster environment.

 This section will explain how you start your first REMIND run on the Potsdam Institute for Climate Impact Research (PIK) High Performance Cluster (HPC).
 Running REMIND on other hosts is theoretically possible but works slightly different depending on input data availability and operating system configuration.